All the Fashion Details from Bachelor in Paradise Season 7 Week 6 - E! Online

 This smocked cami top has self-tie straps so you can customize the fit to your comfort.
 Of course, this is a staple for fall, but you can definitely layer with this top all year round.
 This top comes in red, pink, and green in addition to two stunning prints.

 My girl (in my head) Natasha Parker always has the best beach fashions.
-Her printed one-piece bathing suit was another fashion winter.
+Her printed one-piece bathing suit was another fashion winner.

 Solid & Striped The Taylor